yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 ..
 TODO example

-As a simplistic example, we will make the same change to the Udp module as in the previous step.
+As a simplistic example, we will make the same change to the :ned:`Udp` module as in the previous step.
-We will use only the NID ingredients to calculate fingerprints, and verify the model.
+We will use only network communication ingredients to calculate fingerprints, and verify the model.

 ..
 We run the fingerprints with NID~ ingredients by replacing the ingredients in the .csv file:

-We replace the default ingredients with ``~NID`` in the .csv file:
+We replace the default ingredients with ``~tID`` in the .csv file:

 ..
 TODO

 .. code-block:: text

-  .,        -f omnetpp.ini -c Ethernet -r 0,           5s,         aeb0-6fd3/~NID, PASS,
+  .,        -f omnetpp.ini -c Ethernet -r 0,           5s,         aeb0-6fd3/~tID, PASS,
-  .,        -f omnetpp.ini -c EthernetUdp10 -r 0,      5s,         e2b5-3bc8/~NID, PASS,
+  .,        -f omnetpp.ini -c EthernetUdp10 -r 0,      5s,         e2b5-3bc8/~tID, PASS,
-  .,        -f omnetpp.ini -c Wifi -r 0,               5s,         c1f4-8059/~NID, PASS,
+  .,        -f omnetpp.ini -c Wifi -r 0,               5s,         c1f4-8059/~tID, PASS,
-  .,        -f omnetpp.ini -c WifiUdp10 -r 0,          5s,         4ce3-ac67/~NID, PASS,
+  .,        -f omnetpp.ini -c WifiUdp10 -r 0,          5s,         4ce3-ac67/~tID, PASS,
-  .,        -f omnetpp.ini -c Ospf -r 0,            5000s,         da5a-88c1/~NID, PASS,
+  .,        -f omnetpp.ini -c Ospf -r 0,            5000s,         da5a-88c1/~tID, PASS,

 Then we run the fingerprint tests: